Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Results

 \paragraph{Emotion Intensities.} Figure~\ref{fig:emotion_intensities} allows a closer look at these correlations, based on intensity values.
 For \trust, the emotion intensity and convincingness have an almost linear relationship, similarly for \relief, \pride, \joy.
 For \fear, \shame, and \guilt, the emotion intensity stays relatively stable across convincingness values.
 In contrast, for \anger and \disgust, the highest intensity values are found for the lowest convincingness values, with a drop at value 2 (little convincing), continuing in a moderate intensity (around 1.4) across higher convincingness values.
 Similar, yet weaker trends are found for \sadness and \surprise, with on average higher emotion intensity values (around 1.7).

 \paragraph{Appraisals.} We now focus on the analysis of emotions and appraisals in arguments, illustrated in Figure~\ref{fig:appraisal_heatmap}.
 For each emotion, the average appraisal value is displayed in the heatmap.
-The values are in line with other applications of appraisal theories to emotion analysis in natural language processing \citep[Figure 8]{Troiano2023-crowdenvent}, confirming the validity of the approach.
+To the best of our knowledge, we are the first to apply appraisal theory to arguments.
+However, the appraisal dimensions of \suddenness, \familiarity, \pleasantness, \unpleasantness, \intcheck, \excheck values are in line with other applications of appraisal theories to emotion analysis in natural language processing \citep[Figure 8]{Troiano2023-crowdenvent}, confirming the validity of the approach.
+Novel in our approach is the inclusion of more appraisal dimensions and the shift from evaluating events to evaluating arguments.